Printers of note - the tariff

-Clarson broke through the subsequent banter about the governments need to define paper and books and put forward a fundamental argument that speaks of the nation's self-consciousness in regards to its burgeoning construct and identity:
+Clarson broke through the subsequent banter about the governments need to define paper and books and put forward a fundamental argument that speaks of the nation's self-consciousness with regard to its burgeoning construct and identity:

 ‘It will undoubtedly do injury to colonial magazines.
 The English magazines will be admitted free, whilst the colonial magazine will be taxed for paper, ink, oil and color used.
 The Rev. Mr Symonds of the Wesleyan book depot, has pointed out to us the effect the duty on paper will have on them, since they would be unable to procure many books printed in the colony, and would have to send home for them.
 It is well known that many of the school-books used in the model school are ill adapted to the circumstances of the colony.’

-The raw material of the printing trade, namely paper, printing ink, glue and leather (some attracting up to 10 percent duty) were unavailable at the time to be procured locally.
+The raw material of the printing trade, namely paper, printing ink, glue and leather (some attracting up to ten percent duty) were unable to be procured locally at that time.
 Various attempts at manufacture had resulted in outright failure or firms had in frustration reverted back to importing the raw materials in demand.
-It was suggested jocularly by Mr Detmold during the deputation that ‘ten per sent on stationary and paper free, would suit me admirably,’ which gave Mr Fairfax an opening to suggest that ‘the effect of the duty on newspapers will be to increase their price considerably, and that in that sense it will be placing a tax on the dissemination of knowledge.’
-Mr Francis’s reply ‘You don’t mean to assert that newspapers disseminate knowledge do you?’ was met with laughter.
+It was suggested jocularly by Mr Detmold during the deputation that ‘ten per cent on stationery and paper free, would suit me admirably,’ which gave Mr Fairfax an opening to suggest that ‘the effect of the duty on newspapers will be to increase their price considerably, and that in that sense it will be placing a tax on the dissemination of knowledge.’
+Mr Francis’s reply: ‘You don’t mean to assert that newspapers disseminate knowledge do you?’ was met with laughter.